iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/requestrouting.md

     2. You used `customdomain.com` as the HTTP host in this tutorial.
 In your production cluster, use domain(s) that you own in the setup of the virtual services.

     3. You set up an Istio virtual service, `routing-rule.yaml`, which mapped the Knative services to this custom domain.
 This virtual service determines how to route requests based on the `country` HTTP header.
-Before the experiment started, requests from `wakanda` as well as requests not from `wakanda` were routed to the baseline.
+Before the experiment started, requests with their `country` header field set to `wakanda` as well as other requests were routed to the baseline.

     4. You generated traffic for `customdomain.com` using a `curl`-job.
 You injected Istio sidecar injected into it to simulate traffic generation from within the cluster.
 The sidecar was needed in order to correctly route traffic.
-The `curl`-job simulates requests from two "countries": `wakanda` and `gondor`.
+The `curl`-job simulates user requests and sets the `country` header field to one of two values: `wakanda` or `gondor`.

     5. You used Istio version 1.8.1 to inject the sidecar.
 This version of Istio corresponds to the one installed in [Step 3 of the quick start tutorial](http://localhost:8000/getting-started/quick-start/with-knative/#3-install-knative-and-iter8).
 If you have a different version of Istio installed in your cluster, change the Istio version during sidecar injection appropriately.

     6. You can also curl the Knative services from outside the cluster.
 See [here](https://knative.dev/docs/serving/samples/knative-routing-go/#access-the-services) for a related example where the Knative service and Istio virtual service setup is similar to this tutorial.

     7. You created an iter8 `Canary` experiment with `Progressive` deployment pattern to evaluate the candidate version.
 In each iteration, iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics for the dark version collected by Prometheus, and verified that the candidate version satisfied all the objectives specified in `experiment.yaml`.
-It progressively increased the proportion of traffic from `wakanda` that is routed to the candidate.
+It progressively increased the proportion of traffic with `country: wakanda` header that is routed to the candidate.

     8. You can add finish tasks to this experiment to accomplish version promotion.
 See examples [here](/getting-started/quick-start/with-knative/), [here](/code-samples/iter8-knative/canary-progressive/) and [here](/code-samples/iter8-knative/canary-fixedsplit/).